Duration

 Overview

-When not visiting beautiful dive sites, you'll experience several iconic land-based excursions around the Galapagos Islands or have free time to relax, all while basing your stay in a cozy guest house nearby.
+When not visiting beautiful dive sites, you'll experience iconic land-based excursions around the Galapagos Islands or have free time to relax, all while basing your stay in a cozy, locally-owned guest house nearby.

-This Dive & Stay package is at a PADI 5-star dive resort on Santa Cruz Island.
+These Dive & Stay packages are at a 5-star PADI dive resort on Santa Cruz Island.
 Airport transfers from Baltra and dive equipment are included!

 Highlights